 This post contains affiliate links.
 Clicking on them may result in a commission being paid to us if you purchase afterwards - this is at no extra cost to yourself.
 Thanks!

 I’ve based this self drive itinerary on our own experiences driving the route and also for it to be perfect for someone coming from the UK on a ferry to Cherbourg.
-If you find yourself coming from the opposite end of the country, perhaps arriving in Dieppe or Calais, or even just coming from Paris, feel free to reverse the route.
+If you find yourself coming from the opposite end of the country, perhaps arriving in Dieppe or Calais, or if you’re travelling internationally and starting from Paris, feel free to reverse the route.

 Why do a D-Day beaches self drive tour?

 Normandy, and specifically the D-Day beaches, are such important places that are inspiring, sad and unbelievable all at the same time.
 To me it’s vitally important that we remember what happened in world war two and remember those who made the ultimate sacrifice for freedom and their country.

 Many people have relatives who served at the time and want to retrace their steps, see what difficulties they faced and pay respects to them and their fallen friends.
 Other people want to know what happened and for them seeing the place in real life can bring the time to life.

 I include myself in this last one – I knew of D-Day but not a great deal really, but seeing the sites for myself really brought home the loss of life, the commitment our countries had to winning the war and the huge scale of the operation.
 Visiting inspired me to learn a lot more about the time period and as we went on our trip with our kids, means they learned a lot too!
 As living veterans who served there are getting less and less each year, passing on the knowledge of these times is extremely important I feel.

 Why self drive rather than doing a tour?